phdavis1027/irods_protocol_documentation/xml elements/The Hashmap Types.md

 - StringStringMap : KeyValPair_PI : HashMap<String, String>
 - IntegerIntegerMap : InxIvalPair_PI : HashMap<int, int>

-	In terms of other generic types, it seems like there are a couple of other "genericts." types, namely those which get unpacked into a `dataArray_t`. `dataArray_t` itself just hold a void pointer to its contents.
+	In terms of other generic types, it seems like there are a couple of others, namely those which get unpacked into a `dataArray_t`. `dataArray_t` itself just hold a void pointer to its contents.
 The first field of `dataArray_t` is an int called `type` which signals to the iRODS packing/unpacking logic how to do the pointer arithmetic necessary to interpret the contents as an array.
 The packing instructions for the `dataArray_t` types are as follows, from `rodsDef.h`:
 ```cpp
 /* PI for dataArray_t */
 #define charDataArray_PI "int type; int len; char *buf(len);"